 How To Make Sure If Your ELD Provider Is Compliant

 The ELD regulations is a complicated document outlining very specific requirements on how the ELD system will work on your vehicle.
-Moreover, to be compliant in the United States your system needs to be only self certified.
+Moreover, to be compliant in the United States your system needs to be only self-certified.
 Meaning, as long as the system meets the ELD standards the system is compliant.
 There is no independent body to certify the system (in the USA), therefore the system provider can modify their systems and make it more convenient but they will not be compliant.
 If your system provider is giving you features that others are not, it is always good to check if their system is compliant.

 First this you should look at to see if a system is compliant is to check the governing bodies website:

 For the USA, the mandate is governed by the FMCSA.
 You can find a list of compliant providers here.
-For Canada, the ELD certification will conducted by a independent body.
+For Canada, the ELD certification will be conducted by an independent body.
 The recently announced ELD mandate has not outlined the certification process yet.
 This page will be updated once we receive more information.

 The next step would be to check if they are advertising any features that may not be compliant.
-Here are some advertised features you should look out for in order to spot non-compliant ELD systems:
+Here are some advertised features you should look out for to spot non-compliant ELD systems: